 The PhD program at TWU is designed to develop future educators and clinical researchers.
 It emphasizes the scientific basis of clinical practice and allows each student an opportunity to work closely with a mentor in their area of clinical interest.
 More about “PhD Program Info”...

-The attached schedule of classes identifies the courses being offered in Summer and Fall 2013 on both the Houston and Dallas campuses.
-Please use the TWU Academic Calendar for Summer and Fall 2013 as your guide for pre-registering in a timely manner.
-Summer and Fall enrollemnt begins April 1st.
+The schedule of classes identifies the courses being offered from 2016-2021 on both the Houston and Dallas campuses.
+Please use the TWU Academic Calendar as your guide for pre-registering in a timely manner.
+Spring registration begins November 1st.
+Summer and Fall registration begins April 1st.